 In 2007, the school made the decision to extend provision to include a secondary school.
 As part of that development, the school began incorporating the International Baccalaureate Programmes (IB) into their curriculum.

-In 2019, the British International School of Stavanger made the transition from private school towards a more inclusive independent school model.
-As a result of this process our school, BISS Sentrum was founded as a sister school to BISS Gausel.
+In 2019, the British International School of Stavanger made the transition from private school towards a more inclusive independent school model, BISS Gausel 'friskole'.
+As a result of this process BISS Sentrum was founded as a sister school to BISS Gausel.
 Currently BISS Sentrum is a candidate school for the International Baccalaureate (IB) Primary Years Programme and Middle Years Programme and is pursuing authorisation as an IB World School.